OpenNebula/marketplace-docs/source/service/oneke.rst

 If the OneGate endpoint is not reachable from VNF nodes, you'll see an error/timeout message.

-If the OneKE service is stuck in the ``DEPLOYING`` state, and all VMs from all roles are visible, and you've confirmed that VMs from the vnf role can access the OneGate component, there still may be networking issue on the leader VNF node itself.
+If the OneKE service is stuck in the ``DEPLOYING`` state and all VMs from all roles are visible, and you've also confirmed that
+VMs from the VNF role can access the OneGate component, there still may be a networking issue on the leader VNF node itself.
-You can try to confirm if OneGate is reachable from Kubernetes nodes via SSH executing the following command:
+You can try to confirm if OneGate is reachable from Kubernetes nodes via SSH by executing the following command:

 .. prompt:: bash # auto